swanhtet01/InsightFactory/README.md

 5. Run the app: `streamlit run app.py`
 6. Visit the **📊 Operations Command Center** page to review run cadence, trend charts, and AI-driven action plans across plants.
 A new Files Profiled metric highlights ingestion health.
 7. Open the **📁 Pipeline Summary** page to inspect the latest KPI, claim, document, and data intake metrics alongside integration telemetry.
+8. Visit the **Autonomy Plan** tab inside the Pipeline Summary to review immediate actions, automation opportunities, and the status of the autonomous agents orchestrating the pipelines.
-8. Use the **Data Intake** tab inside the Pipeline Summary to explore file profiling, detected granularities, per-source coverage, run duration, and generated report artifacts.
+9. Use the **Data Intake** tab inside the Pipeline Summary to explore file profiling, detected granularities, per-source coverage, run duration, and generated report artifacts.
-9. All analytics are auto-updated from your Drive folders with results stored in `reports/` (JSON, HTML, CSV history, document extracts).
+10. All analytics are auto-updated from your Drive folders with results stored in `reports/` (JSON, HTML, CSV history, document extracts).

 ## Dashboards
 - **📊 Operations Command Center** highlights multi-run trends, production throughput, claims exposure, and recommended next steps driven by the AI research planner.
-- **📁 Pipeline Summary** provides a drill-down into the most recent run, including metric tables, charts, run history, continuous-improvement insights, and raw HTML exports for compliance snapshots.
+- **📁 Pipeline Summary** provides a drill-down into the most recent run, including metric tables, charts, run history, continuous-improvement insights, the autonomous operations plan, and raw HTML exports for compliance snapshots.
 - **🤖 AI Operations Copilot** (existing page) surfaces CopilotKit and DeepResearch readiness plus the recommended enablement roadmap.

 ## Testing